World powers to help Iran redesign reactor as part of nuclear deal

 The fate of the Arak reactor in central Iran was one of the toughest sticking points in the long nuclear negotiations that led to an agreement in July.
 Removing the core of the heavy water reactor to produce less plutonium is a crucial step before the relief from sanctions starts.

-Iran will act as project manager, according to the document, while China “will participate in the redesign and the construction of the modernised reactor” and the United States “will provide technical support and review of the modernised reactor design”.
+Iran will act as project manager, according to the document, while China “will participate in the redesign and the construction of the modernized reactor” and the United States “will provide technical support and review of the modernized reactor design”.
 France, the United Kingdom and Germany will participate in design review and Russia will provide consultative services.

 “The primary design of Arak reactor will take one year.
 Then the (P5+1) working group has three months to approve it,” Behrouz Kamalvandi, spokesman for Iran’s atomic energy agency, was quoted as saying on Saturday by state broadcaster IRIB.